OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         }
       }
     }
     // Ready to display unit.
+Put selectable ones before unselectable ones.
-    Add each compatibleUnit C add name C.identifier to unit menu in alphabetically sorted order in regular font for case 3 Add each incompatibleUnit I add name I.identifier to unit menu in alphabetically sorted order as grayed out and not selectable for case 4
+    For each compatibleUnit C add name C.identifier to unit menu in alphabetically sorted order in regular font for case 3 For each incompatibleUnit I add name I.identifier to unit menu in alphabetically sorted order as grayed out and not selectable for case 4

 ### new-graphic-rate-menu